Google-backed digital ad groups criticize Apple’s new user-tracking warning

 Apple engineers also said last week the company will bolster a free Apple-made tool that uses anonymous, aggregated data to measure whether advertising campaigns are working and that will not trigger the pop-up.

-“Because it’s engineered to not track users, there’s no need to request permission to track,” Brandon Van Ryswyk, an Apple privacy engineer, said in a video session explaining the measurement tool to developers.
+“Because it’s engineered to not track users, there’s no need to request permission to track,” Apple privacy engineer Brandon Van Ryswyk said in a video session explaining the measurement tool to developers.

-(Reporting by Stephen Nellis and Paresh Dave in San Francisco; Editing by Leslie Adler)
+(Reporting by Stephen Nellis and Paresh Dave in San Francisco, editing by Leslie Adler.)